 The e-mail address for this office is email@example.com

-Please also note that IUU verification checks must be completed before the Border Inspection Post (BIP) will carry out their health and veterinary checks.
+Please also note that IUU verification checks must be completed before the Border Inspection Post (BIP) carries out their health and veterinary checks.
 Clearance of your products for the purposes of IUU does not guarantee that your product will successfully clear the BIP checks.

 There are two pre-notification documents depending on whether your imports is subject to full verification checks under the IUU Regulations and the Catch Certification Scheme or are exempt from it.